Malaria: progress and challenges toward elimination

 The first strategic pillar seeks to reduce transmission: to do so, prevention must be expanded

-For vector control, it is recommended to select the appropriate intervention depending on the context.
-The two available interventions to choose from are the use of insecticide-treated bed nets or indoor residual spraying.
-It is not recommended to use both simultaneously.
-In addition to this, mosquito resistance to insecticides should be monitored, and the impact of the selected intervention should be assessed.
-Besides these key interventions, there are other actions that can be complementary, depending on their effectiveness in the local context and their cost.
-An example of this is the use of larvicides.
-Other interventions, such as the use of insecticide-treated clothing or topical repellents, are not recommended at the population level.
+For vector control, the recommended approach is to select the appropriate intervention depending on the context.
+The two available interventions to choose from are the use of insecticide-treated mosquito nets or indoor residual spraying.
+Using both simultaneously is not recommended.
+Alongside this, mosquito resistance to insecticides should be monitored, as should the impact of the selected intervention.
+In addition to these core interventions, other complementary measures may be considered depending on their effectiveness in the local context and their cost.
+The use of larvicides is one such example.
+Other interventions such as insecticide-treated clothing or topical repellents are not recommended at the population level (Messenger et al., 2023)Messenger, L. A., Furnival-Adams, J., Chan, K., Pelloquin, B., Paris, L., & Rowland, M. (2023).
+Vector control for malaria prevention during humanitarian emergencies: A systematic review and meta-analysis.
+The Lancet Global Health, 11(4), e534–e545. https://doi.org/10.1016/S2214-109X(23)00044-X.

-Chemoprevention involves administering treatment against malaria preventively to individuals at higher risk in areas of moderate to high transmission.
-It can also be done during specific times of the year in areas with high seasonal transmission, regardless of whether these individuals are infected or not.
-For example, it is recommended for pregnant women, with intermittent treatment involving multiple doses during prenatal visits.
-It is also recommended for children in high-risk groups during peak transmission times.
-For individuals without immunity migrating to an endemic area and for local individuals with some risk of severe malaria, chemoprophylaxis is recommended.
-This consists of administering doses of treatment that are lower than therapeutic levels but sufficient to prevent infection.
+Chemoprevention consists of administering antimalarial treatment preventively to those at highest risk in areas of moderate and high transmission.
+It can also be given at specific times of year in areas of high seasonal transmission, regardless of whether these individuals are infected or not.
+For example, it is recommended for pregnant women, through intermittent preventive treatment with multiple doses, during antenatal appointments.
+It is also recommended for children in high-risk groups, during the times of year when transmission peaks occur.
+For individuals without immunity who migrate to an endemic area, and for people from endemic settings who are at high risk of severe malaria, chemoprophylaxis is recommended.
+This consists of administering doses lower than therapeutic levels, but sufficient to prevent infection.

 Since 2023, malaria is also a vaccine-preventable disease

-There are already two recommended vaccines against malaria: the RTS,S/AS01 vaccine and the R21/Matrix-M vaccine.
-Both can be used in children over 5 months of age.
-They require the administration of 3 doses spaced one month apart, followed by a fourth dose at least one year later.
-They have been shown to reduce the number of malaria cases by half during the first year after vaccination with three doses.
-This is especially important because it is the period when children are the smallest and most vulnerable.
-Additionally, administering the fourth dose, although it provides reduced protection, extends the duration of immunity somewhat longer.
-When used in areas of high transmission coinciding with the seasonal peak, they can prevent up to 75% of malaria episodes.
+Two vaccines are now recommended against malaria: the RTS,S/AS01 vaccine and the R21/Matrix-M vaccine (WHO, 2024a)World Health Organization.
+(2024).
+Malaria vaccine: WHO position paper — May 2024.
+Weekly Epidemiological Record, 99(19), 225–248. https://www.who.int/publications/i/item/who-wer-9919-225-248.
+Both can be used in children aged 5 months and older.
+They require the administration of 3 doses given one month apart, followed by a fourth dose at least one year later.
+They have been shown to be capable of reducing the number of malaria cases by half with three doses during the first year following vaccination.
+This is particularly important because it is the period when children are youngest and most vulnerable.
+The administration of the fourth dose also extends the duration of protection, albeit at a reduced level.
+When used in high-transmission settings coinciding with the seasonal peak, they can prevent up to 75% of malaria episodes.

 To reduce malaria transmission, diagnosis and treatment must also be expanded

-The correct diagnosis of malaria is essential.
-All patients suspected of having malaria should receive a diagnostic confirmation.
-This can be done through parasite detection via microscopy or a rapid diagnostic test.
-An appropriate diagnosis helps to avoid the overuse of first-line treatments and minimizes the risk of resistance.
-Additionally, it aids in improving the approach to other possible pathologies that present with fever, for which differential diagnoses are often not made.
+Correct diagnosis of malaria is essential (WHO, 2024c)World Health Organization.
+(2024).
+WHO guidelines for malaria.
+World Health Organization. https://iris.who.int/handle/10665/379635.
+All patients in whom malaria is suspected should have diagnostic confirmation.
+This can be achieved through parasite detection by microscopy or with a rapid diagnostic test.
+Appropriate diagnosis makes it possible to avoid the overuse of first-line treatments and minimise the risk of resistance.
+It also helps to improve the management of other possible febrile conditions, with which differential diagnoses are often not performed.

 Diagnosis is the gateway to treatment.
-Likewise, universal access to the recommended treatment is what prevents the progression of the infection to severe malaria and death.
-This recommended treatment consists of artemisinin-based combination therapies, which have a local efficacy of over 95%.
-However, in many endemic countries, there is a widespread circulation of counterfeit or low-quality medicines.
-This occurs when regulatory authorities lack the capacity to prevent smuggling, counterfeiting, or the circulation of outdated medications.
-As a result, patients may use these products or other therapeutic regimens that are no longer recommended, such as artemisinin monotherapies.
+Likewise, universal access to recommended treatment is what makes it possible to prevent the progression of infection to severe malaria and death.
+This recommended treatment consists of artemisinin-based combination therapies, with local efficacy exceeding 95%.
+However, in many countries where malaria is endemic there is widespread circulation of falsified or substandard medicines.
+This occurs when regulatory authorities lack sufficient capacity to prevent smuggling, counterfeiting, or the circulation of outdated medicines.
+As a result, patients may use these products or other therapeutic regimens that are no longer recommended, such as artemisinin-based monotherapies.
 This puts those who use them at risk, but also increases the global threat of resistance to combination therapies.
-Therefore, it is essential to maintain good surveillance of treatment failure.
+It is therefore necessary to maintain robust surveillance of therapeutic failure (WHO, 2018)World Health Organization.
+(2018).
+Malaria surveillance, monitoring and evaluation: A reference manual.
+World Health Organization. https://iris.who.int/handle/10665/272284.

 Both for diagnosis and treatment, community health workers can play a key role.
-Programs that employ them offer rapid diagnostic testing and immediate treatment in the community.
-This helps overcome access barriers and increases coverage in the fight against malaria.
+Programmes that deploy them offer rapid diagnostic testing and immediate treatment within the community.
+In this way they help overcome access barriers and increase the coverage of malaria control efforts (WHO, 2024c)World Health Organization.
+(2024).
+WHO guidelines for malaria.
+World Health Organization. https://iris.who.int/handle/10665/379635.

 The second strategic pillar begins once the transmission has already been lowered